petereijgermans11/progressive-web-app-server/README.md

-# fe-guild-2019-pwa-server
+# pwa-server
-Server App for the Front End Guild 2019 PWA Workshop
+Server App for the PWA Workshop

+Open your terminal and install and start the server:

+npm install
+npm start